EscolaLMS/Cart/README.md

 ## Usage

-User model (or any other Model representing Authenticatable entity) must be extended with the trait CanOrder:
+User model (or any other Model representing Authenticatable entity) must be extended with the trait CanOrder, like:

 ```php
 use EscolaLms\Cart\Models\Traits\CanOrder;